A Cruisers Guide to Anchorage, How To Maximize Your Time in Alaska’s Largest City

 Heritage and History

 Anchorage sits on traditional Dena’ina Athabascan lands and has endless options to learn more about the wide variety of Indigenous groups that call the Great Land home.
 The Anchorage Museum is the state’s largest cultural center and a Smithsonian affiliate museum where you can see how cultures shaped Alaska through art, storytelling, and more.
-Continue to educate yourself with a visit to other local museums including the Alaska Veterans, Alaska Jewish, and Alaska Aviation Museums.
+Continue to educate yourself with a visit to other local museums including the Alaska Veterans, Alaska Jewish, and Alaska Aviation museums.

 Learn about Indigenous ways of life at the Alaska Native Heritage Center through hands-on demonstrations, stories, dance, and more.
 The Heritage Center is the only institution sharing the legacy and lifestyle of the state’s eleven major Alaska Native cultures.